MikeDigitize/JSFundamentals/README.md

 ### IIFE

 It is possible to create closure like effects at runtime through the use of IIFEs (Immediately Invoked Function Expressions).
 An IIFE is a function wrapped in an expression and immediatley called<code>(function(){})()</code>.
 Whereas with closures, variables are able to be retrieved through reference, IIFEs run immediately so close around the value at the time of execution, essentially preserving a snapshot of the value at that point within the script.
-To illustrate that, consider the following example:
+The closure similarity is more in the name, in that they close around values in scope at time of execution.
+They also, by virtue of them being functions, create their own scope which is inaccessible to anything outside of the IIFE, unless it returns.
+To demonstrate this, consider the following example:

 ```javascript
 var a = 1;